johnpapa/vscode-peacock/README.md

 ### Changing User Settings

-When a setting is changed, Peacock should update the colors appropriately based on the most recently used color during the active VS Code instance's session.
+When any Peacock setting is changed, Peacock should update the colors appropriately based on the most recently used color during the active VS Code instance's session.

 #### Example 1